Only Ignorant Students Don’t Know These Types Of Sentences

 • What a beautiful evening!

-• Wow, that was a nice taste!
+• Wow, that was an excellent taste!

 • Ouch!
 It is hurting me!